RouninMedia/Da3SH/README.md

 ## Wait a second... don't WebComponents already exist?
 Yes.
 Since late 2018, cross-browser-compatible **WebComponents** *do* exist.

 The difference between **WebComponents** and **Da3SH Modules** is that the former were designed to represent re-usable *primitive components*, while the latter represent re-usable *rich components*.

-(For an eloquent and articulate discussion regarding the importance of *primitive components*, see: <a href="https://lea.verou.me/2020/09/the-failed-promise-of-web-components/" title="The Failed Promise of WebComponents by Lea Verou" target="_blank">https://lea.verou.me/2020/09/the-failed-promise-of-web-components/</a>.)
+*For an eloquent and articulate discussion regarding the importance of primitive components, see: <a href="https://lea.verou.me/2020/09/the-failed-promise-of-web-components/" title="The Failed Promise of WebComponents by Lea Verou" target="_blank">https://lea.verou.me/2020/09/the-failed-promise-of-web-components/</a>.*

-Further, **WebComponents** will not work in javascript-disabled browsers.
+Apart from anything else, **WebComponents** will not work in javascript-disabled browsers.

 In contrast, if required, framework-agnostic, library-agnostic, language-agnostic **Da3SH** will even allow developers to build javascript-free websites.